Andrew White, Ph.D.

-Andrew White is an Assistant Professor of Psychology and the Coordinator of the Sport Management program.
-His area of expertise is sport, exercise, and performance psychology, with emphases on the psychology of sport-related injury and mental skills training for sport performance.
+Andrew White is an assistant professor of psychology and sport management and serves as the director for the Scarborough School of Business and Communication.
+His area of expertise is sport, exercise and performance psychology with emphases on the psychology of sport-related injury and mental skills training for sport performance.

 White’s teaching interests include sport and exercise psychology, abnormal psychology, history and philosophy of sport, and general psychology.
 He also enjoys working with students on their independent research or providing opportunities for students to assist with his research projects.